raineedust/The-Odin-Marina/README.md

 # Odin Landing Page

-This is a mockup design of a marina business Landing Page.
+This is a mockup design of a Landing Page themed after a marina business, which is titled as **The Odin Marina**.

 ## Try it Out!